 In addition to supporting fiscally responsible budgets, I strongly believe that we must add a Balanced Budget Amendment to the U.S. Constitution.
 That’s why I am a cosponsor of H.J.Res.
-2, which would prohibit spending from exceeding revenues unless three-fifths of both the House and the Senate vote otherwise.
-I voted for this Constitutional amendment in the 112th Congress but, unfortunately, it did not receive the necessary two-thirds to pass the House.
-Forty-eight states, including Tennessee, have balanced-budget amendments.
+22, which would prohibit spending from exceeding revenues unless three-fifths of both the House and the Senate vote otherwise.
+Many states, including Tennessee, have balanced-budget requirements.
 It’s time to make your government in Washington live by the same rules.
 I will continue to support legislation authorizing a Balanced Budget Amendment so that we can hold the government’s feet to the fire and stop spending more than we have.

 I am pleased our military received the funding it needs, but on balance I could not support H.R.
 3877, the Bipartisan Budget Act, which passed the House on July 25, 2019 by a vote of 284 to 149.
 I was proud to support the Budget Control Act in 2011, and believe this legislation went too far in reversing the spending reforms we put in place that were the start of getting our fiscal house in order.
 Our country has a spending problem, and we need to get it under control.